IMPD: Burned dog dies after locked in bathroom

-INDIANAPOLIS (WISH) — Indianapolis police are seeking information about a dog that died days after being found injured and locked in a bathroom.
+INDIANAPOLIS (WISH) — Indianapolis police are seeking information about a dog that died days after being found burned and locked in a bathroom.

 Indianapolis Metropolitan Police Department released photos of the dog, which was found Tuesday in the bathroom of an abandoned business at 359 N. Lynhurst Drive.
 That’s a former car-detailing shop on the southwest corner of the intersection with West Vermont Street on the west side.